All Episodes

 Let's just send a couple guys over.

-Who do you think broke the law?
+Okay, who do you think broke the law?

 What are the charges?

-How when are these people going to be held accountable?
+When are these people going to be held accountable?

-So let's start with James Comey, who just tweeted out the DOJ has lost its way, but career people please stay because America needs you.
+So let's start with James Comey, who just tweeted out the DOJ has lost its way.

 The country's hungry for honest and competent leadership.

-I wonder what I it'd be nice to see Sally Yates say, don't believe anything James Comey says he's an egomaniac who went around the system to advance his own position.
+I wonder what it'd be nice to see Sally Yates say, don't believe anything James Comey says.

 That's what somebody needs to say now.

-So let's start with James Gomey.
+So let's start with James Comey.

-I think James Comey is obviously five warrants that obviously they knew were fraudulent.
+I think James Comey obviously puts in FISA warrants that obviously they knew were fraudulent and doing all this investigation.

 What about Rod?